-This chapter is concerned with all sorts of financial statistics, international balance of payments and insurance data.
+This chapter is concerned with statistical data on financial statistics, balance of payments and insurance.
 The domestic financial institutions refer to financial service institutions organized and registered in accordance with the Banking Act or other decrees.
-The financial statistics at present classify Financial Institutions as Monetary Financial Institutions, Trust and Investment Companies, and Life Insurance Companies.
-Monetary Financial Institutions are grouped according to whether they are able to create money.
-The Monetary Financial Institutions include the Central Bank, Domestic Banks (including medium business banks), local branches of foreign and Mainland Chinese banks, credit cooperative associations, credit departments of Farmers' and Fishermen's Associations, Chunghwa Post Co, and money market mutual funds.
-In compilation of financial statistics, property and casualty insurance companies, bills finance companies, and securities finance companies are not considered a part of the financial institutions sector because the liability instruments they offer are significantly different from those offered by financial institutions.
-Instead, they are viewed as a part of the private enterprises sector.
+The financial statistics at present classify financial institutions as monetary financial institutions, trust and investment companies, and life insurance companies.
+The monetary financial institutions are grouped according to whether they are able to create money, and they include the Central Bank, domestic banks (including medium business banks), local branches of foreign and Mainland Chinese banks, credit cooperative associations, Credit Departments of Farmers' and Fishermen's Associations, Chunghwa Post Co., and money market mutual funds.
+Although property and casualty insurance companies, bills finance companies and securities finance companies also provide financial services, they differ greatly from financial institutions in terms of the financial liabilities they hold.
+For this reason, they are classified as privated enterprises, instead of financial institutions, in the complilation of financial statistics.

-Stock price index, compiled by the Taiwan Stock Exchange, is a weighted annual index using 1966 as the base year.
-The index is based on the closing prices of selected issues, using amount issued as the weight and calculated by the Peyres formula.
+Stock price index, which is compiled by the Taiwan Stock Exchange, is a weighted annual index using 1966 as the base year.
+The index is based on the closing prices of selected issues, using amount issued as the weight and calculated by the Passche Formula.
 The annual average is derived from the number of total trading days in a year.

-Reserve Money -- The reserve money comprises all reserves held by other Monetary Financial Institutions and currency held by the public, both of which are monetary liabilities of the Central Bank.
+Reserve money-- The reserve money comprises all reserves held by other monetary financial institutions and currency held by the public, both of which are monetary liabilities of the Central Bank.
 It is also referred to as “high-powered money” or “base money”.
-Changes in reserve money affect directly the amount of loanable funds of other Monetary Financial Institution.
+Changes in reserve money affect directly the amount of loanable funds of other monetary financial institutions.
 Through the money-creating process, money supply and liquidity expand or contract by a multiple which is usually measured by the ratio of monetary aggregate to reserve money.